 Part three: The fiscal flip flop

 As Airbnb collected more tax revenue for cities, the big hotels changed their tune and began to aggressively fight our efforts to collect taxes and even opposed legislation that would have allowed Airbnb to collect and remit these taxes.
-Here are just a few examples:
+As revealed in leaked documents from the big hotel lobby:

 - The California Hotel and Lodging Association (CH&LA), an AH&LA state partner, officially opposed a statewide bill that would have created a streamlined, optional process for cities to more easily collect taxes from Airbnb.